beamer-bridge/beamer/docs/source/whitepaper.rst

 - Bob's address

 To trigger L1 resolution is to apply this call on L1 using the data from the rollup B's outbox.
-This will forward the information from the resolver to the inbox of rollup A in the form of a call to the ``resolution registry``.
+This will forward the information from the resolver to the inbox of rollup A in the form of a call to the ``request manager``.
-This registry will store in its state a mapping from ``fill hash`` to ``Bob``, allowing the ``request manager`` to verify that a claim to fill a certain request with a certain fill ID is honest.
-Rollup A's chain ID is necessary for the ``resolver`` contract to know to which ``resolution registry`` to forward the proof to.
+This request manager will store ``Bob`` as the rightful filler and the ``fill ID`` to the request object.
+This marks any claim created by Bob with the corresponding ``fill ID`` to be valid.
+The  Rollup A's chain ID is necessary for the ``resolver`` contract to know to which ``request manager`` to forward the proof to.
 Rollup B's chain ID is used to restrict the call to authenticated ``fill manager`` and ``cross domain messenger`` contracts.

-After L1 resolution has transferred the fill information from rollup B to rollup A, Bob can directly call ``withdraw`` on the ``request manager`` on rollup A. This will compute a ``fill hash`` and query the ``resolution registry`` for the filler address corresponding to ``fill hash``, which will return Bob's address.
-Bob will immediately be considered the winner of the challenge and receive the challengers' stake, the tokens locked by Alice, and the fees paid by Alice for the service.
+After L1 resolution has transferred the fill information from rollup B to rollup A, Bob can directly call ``withdraw`` on the ``request manager`` on rollup A. Bob's address is stored in the request object, thus he will immediately be considered the winner of the challenge and receive the challengers' stake, the tokens locked by Alice, and the fees paid by Alice for the service.

 .. mermaid::
     :caption: `L1 Resolution`